raml-org/raml-spec/versions/raml-10/raml-10.md

   comment: # Providing a value or not providing a value here is allowed.
 ```

-Declaring the type of a property to be `null` causes a RAML processor to forbid an instance to have a value.
-In a RAML context that requires *values* of type `null` (vs just type declarations), the usual YAML `null` is used, e.g. when the type is `number | null` you may use `enum: [ 1, 2, ~ ]` or more explicitly/verbosely `enum: [ 1, 2, !!null "" ]`; in non-inline notation you can just omit the value completely, of course.
+Declaring the type of a property to be `null` means that it does not have any valid instance.
+In a RAML context that requires *values* of type `null` (vs just type declarations), the usual YAML `null` is used, e.g. when the type is `null | number` you may use `enum: [ 1, 2, ~ ]` or more explicitly/verbosely `enum: [ 1, 2, !!null "" ]`; in non-inline notation you can just omit the value completely, of course.

 ### User-defined Facets